uktrade/lite-dropwizard-common/Readme.md

 ## Repository Config

-Add the following repositories to your build file to be able to use the libraries contained here:
+Add the following repositories to your build file to be able to use the libraries from this project:

 ``` gradle
 repositories {